crabbo-rave/leandiscord-weekly/README.md

-# leandiscord-weekly
-Weekly challenges for the Lean Discord Server.

 # How to participate
 There will be folders named `Week-1`, `Week-2` etc. Click the current on the one you want to solve.
 (Week order will be messed up due to how GitHub decides precendence).